For many families, childcare vouchers will save you more money than Tax-Free Childcare (TFC). It’s important you know which is best for you.

 *For parents joining a childcare voucher scheme after 6 April 2011, the amount of childcare vouchers you can request each month is capped at £243 for a Basic rate taxpayer, £124 for a Higher rate taxpayer and £110 for an Additional rate taxpayer.
 If you joined your employer's childcare voucher scheme before 6 April 2011, you can request up to £243 a month (£55 a week) in childcare vouchers, regardless of your tax status, providing you remain in the same employer's scheme.

-Figures quoted are the maximum available savings for a Basic rate taxpayer.
-Higher and Additional rate taxpayers may save around £623 a year.
+If joining a scheme today, the maximum available tax and National Insurance for a Basic rate taxpayer.
+Higher and Additional rate taxpayers may save around £933 a year.
 The savings you make will depend on your circumstances.Close